GitHubJohn2/tkinter_toys/README.md

 # tkinter_toys
-Journeyman toolbox reference version 3
-1/15/2018
-several stupid clerical errors corrected attribute and method tables completely reworked probably the last revision for a long long time for theis toolbox additional supporting materials being added to www.wikipython.com
+Journeyman toolbox reference version JR3d a couple of tiny corrections - considering expansion of ttk or possible a whole new toolbox but more and more I see it as a lazy man's out to actually learning tkinter.